4np/grails-uploadr/README.md

 </uploadr:add>
 ```

-Of course in MVC one should not put logic in a view, and the above examples are merely here to provide some insight.
+Of course in MVC one should not put logic in a view but in the controller (or the model) instead, and the above examples are merely here to provide some insight.
 Normally you
 would pass -for example- a ```files``` variable to your view from your controller.
 So the example would be something like:

 ```rhtml